Key Breed Facts

-These dogs are known to be fairly hardy and robust, but like so many other pure breeds, they are known to suffer from certain hereditary health issues which are worth knowing about if you are going to share your home with one of these lively terriers.
+Silkies are known to be hardy and robust little terriers, but like so many other pure breeds, they are known to suffer from certain hereditary health issues which are worth knowing about if you are going to share your home with one of these lively terriers.
 The disorders most common to the breed are as follows:

 As with any other breed, Australian Silky Terriers need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and not put on too much weight.
 On top of this, Silkies need to be fed good quality food that meets all their nutritional needs throughout their lives.

 Australian Silky puppies are boisterous and full of life which means it's essential for homes and gardens to be puppy-proofed well in advance of their arrival.
 A responsible breeder would have well socialised their puppies which always leads to more outgoing, confident and friendly dogs right from the word go.
 With this said, any puppy is going to feel vulnerable when they leave their mother and littermates which must be taken into account.
 The longer a puppy can remain with their mother, the better although it should never be for too long either.